AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quotes.md

 1. Find and access the desired quote in the list and click **[!UICONTROL Create Copy]** from that original quote.

+## Move line items from a quote to a requisition list

+1. The customer logs in to their account.

+1. In the left panel, chooses **[!UICONTROL My Quotes]**.

+1. Find and access the desired quote in the list.

+1. Select the line items.

+1. Click **[!UICONTROL Move to Requisition list]** in the _[!UICONTROL Actions]_ dropdown.

+1. Select an existing requisition list to move the selected items.

+1. Click **[!UICONTROL Move item]**.

+See [Add products to a requisition list](requisition-lists.md) to learn more about this process.

 ## Print a quote

 1. In the open quote to the right of the _[!UICONTROL Items Quoted]_ section, the customer clicks **[!UICONTROL Print]**.